NordSecurity/nordvpn-linux/README.md

 ### Meshnet peer routing not working on Fedora with Docker installed

-When Docker is installed on Fedora, it drops all forwarded traffic that did not originate from Docker.
-This means meshnet routing through a Fedora machine will not work.
+When Docker is installed on Fedora, it drops all forwarded traffic that does not come from Docker.
+As a result, Meshnet routing through a Fedora machine will not work.

 To fix this, create `/etc/docker/daemon.json` with the following content: